I’m not talking about sponsoring a child through Food for the Hungry (though our family does) or adopting a Sunday school class.

 What group in your community could use some love and encouragement?

-A few years ago God allowed witness what happened when our women’s ministry adopted the women at a local abuse shelter.
+A few years ago God allowed me to witness what happened when our women’s ministry adopted the women at a local abuse shelter.

 Doing so radically changed the direction of our women’s ministry and our women’s hearts.